SweetMNM/rainmeter-bluetooth/README.md

 We will use it to demonstrate the use of function handelers.

-You can download the skin with all of the examples @TODO(PATH FIEL AND SHITS)
+You can find this example skin under the Skins folder, it's called firstExample.ini
 ### Function List
 #### BT_CheckBluetooth
 - Will check if bluetooth is ON or OFF